Arkadium buys out VC investor to focus on long-term strategy

 “At Arkadium, we’re committed to building an evergreen business.
 To do that, technology companies need to get away from the de facto VC growth model,” said Jessica Rovello, CEO and cofounder of Arkadium, in a statement.
 “Operating independently enables you to have a longer-term view, greater control around strategies, and more operating flexibility.
 We want to be an example for purpose-driven companies that value long term impact over ‘growth at all costs’ mindsets.”

 Rovello and her husband Kenny Rosenblatt started Arkadium in 2001.
-They made casual games at first, and then operated casual games to increase retention and other online activity for news sites.
+They made casual games at first and then operated casual games to increase retention and other online activity for news sites.
 And now it has shifted entirely toward creating interactive content for news publishers like Gannett (USA Today), Tronc (Chicago Tribune), and CNN.

 “We’re showing the technology industry a new way forward,” said Rosenblatt, president and cofounder of Arkadium, in a statement.
 “We’ve built a profitable, resilient business that’s poised for decades of consistent growth year to year — and we’ve done it on our own terms.”